|M.S. IN MENTAL HEALTH COUNSELING|

 May I include extra information in my application?

-It is a good idea to include a resume and cover letter that describe your interest in becoming a counselor.
+It is a good idea to include a cover letter that describes your interest in becoming a counselor.
 Be sure to let us know about your related work experience.

 I've heard it is really hard to get admitted.
 How do I know if I stand a chance?